markrebec/inkjet/README.md

 ## Usage

-Inkjet provides some helper methods within the 'Inkjet' namespace, but most of the formatting can be done inline on your string object and can be chained together.
+Inkjet provides some helper methods within the `Inkjet` namespace, but most of the formatting can be done inline on your string object and can be chained together.

 ### Colors